LionWeb-io/lionweb-mps/solutions/io.lionweb.mps.cmdline/readme.md

 Once we pass _into MPS_, we're using contents of package `io.lionweb.mps.cmdline.cmd`.

 Outside and while crossing the boundary, we can only use classes that originate from _common_ classloaders.
-This includes Java standard library and core MPS, and excludes all lionweb classes.
+This includes Java standard library and core MPS, and excludes all LionWeb classes.